Magnetic Structure and Spin Fluctuations in Colossal Magnetoresistance Ferrimagnet Mn3Si2Te6

 Exploring new classes of materials exhibiting CMR beyond the perovskite manganites continues to inspire huge interest, as they expand the option for optimizing magnetoresistive properties for applications like spintronic devices with low dissipation.
 The discovery of the large enhancement of magnetoresistance in Sc-doped pyrochlores $\rm Tl_2Mn_2O_7$ \cite{shimakawa96,subramanian96,ramirez97} with the same oxidation state of the Mn ion and essentially unchanged transition temperature $\TC$ suggests a new paradigm for manipulating magnetoresistance.
 A theoretical model attributed the CMR phenomena in $\rm Tl_{2-x}Sc_xMn_2O_7$ to magnetic polarons formed above the $T_c$ as the carrier concentration is sufficiently low \cite{majumdar98}.
 It is proposed that the magnetic fluctuations generate an effective static potential that scatters the carriers and gives rise to electric resistance.
 The fact that low-field magnetoresistance scales well with carrier densities over two orders of magnitude and in materials with different magnetic models reveals a ubiquitous relationship between the magnetoresistivity and charge carrier density in ferromagnetic metals and doped semiconductors \cite{majumdar98a}.

-Despite these differences between the perovskite and pyrochlore manganites, an essential element these materials and all other CMR materials commonly share is magnetic polarization, which minimizes spin scattering, thus electrical resistance.
+Despite these differences between the perovskite and pyrochlore manganites, an essential element these materials and all other CMR materials commonly share is magnetic polarization, which minimizes spin scattering and thus electrical resistance.
 However, the ferrimagnet \mst~is a surprising exception to this rule.
 The recently discovered CMR in this material is realized only when the magnetic polarization is avoided \cite{ni21}.
-The inherent frustration due to competing exchange interactions between neighboring Mn ions prevents the formation of a long-range order until the temperature is lowered to the $\TC = 78$~K \cite{rimet81,may17,sala22}.
+The inherent frustration due to competing exchange interactions between neighboring Mn ions prevents the formation of a long-range order until the temperature is lowered to $\TC = 78$~K \cite{rimet81,may17,sala22}.
 The large linear term in the heat capacity confirms critical magnetic fluctuations arising from the competing exchange interactions, which may hold the key to understanding the CMR \cite{ni21}. \mst~has a magnetic easy axis within the basal plane and a magnetic hard axis along the $c$ axis \cite{may17}.
 The CMR occurs only when the magnetic field, $H$, is applied along the $c$ axis and it is absent when $H$ is applied within the basal plane.
-This specific character is later confirmed in a separate study, in which the CMR is attributed to the formation of the nodal-line structure of the valence Te band \cite{seo21}.
-Nevertheless, an adequate understanding cannot be established without an thorough microscopic identification of the spin structure, which is conspicuously lacking.
+This specific character was later confirmed in a separate study, in which the CMR is attributed to the formation of the nodal-line structure of the valence Te band \cite{seo21}.
+Nevertheless, an adequate understanding cannot be established without a thorough microscopic identification of the spin structure, which is conspicuously lacking.
 In this Letter, we present a comprehensive neutron diffraction characterization of the spin structure as functions of temperature and magnetic field applied along the $c$ axis where the CMR takes place.
-This study reveals a noncollinear magnetic structure with the magnetic moments predominately lying within the basal plane but tilting towards the $c$ axis by $\sim 10^\circ$ and a strong spin fluctuation persistent well above $\TC$ which the electrical resistivity closely tracks.
-Application of magnetic field along the $c$ axis only slowly tilts the spins towards the $c$ axis but retains the underlying antiferromagnetic configuration.
-Importantly, applied $H \parallel c$ axis causes a discernable basal-plane lattice expansion, which destabilizes the delicate balance between the intra- and inter-plane interactions that facilitate the inherent magnetic frustration.
+This Letter uncovers a noncollinear magnetic structure with the magnetic moments predominately lying within the basal plane but tilting toward the $c$ axis by $\sim 10^\circ$ and a strong spin fluctuation persistent well above $\TC$ which the electrical resistivity closely tracks.
+Application of magnetic field along the $c$ axis only slowly tilts the spins toward the $c$ axis but retains the underlying antiferromagnetic (AFM) configuration.